 The Streetscape Plan itself does not specify the means of funding to build the required improvements.
 The Streetscape Plan will be implemented over time as new projects, both publicly and privately financed, are approved for the Plan area.
-Examples of public agency streetscape investments include improvements by the City of Los Angeles Department of Public Works, Los Angeles World Airports and other governmental entities such as the Los Angeles County Metropolitan Transportation Authority (Metro) or Neighboorhood Councils.
-Examples of private streetscape investments include improvements made by private developers proposing projects in the area or local Business Improvement Districts.
-Implementation can also occur through approval of private projects consistent with any of the Relevant Plans and Programs discussed in Section 1.3 of this Plan, with the Department of City Planning imposing conditions to implement various sections of the Plan.
+Examples of public agency streetscape investments include improvements by the City of Los Angeles Department of Public Works, Los Angeles World Airports and other governmental entities such as the Los Angeles County Metropolitan Transportation Authority or Neighboorhood Councils.
+Examples of private streetscape investments include improvements made by private developers proposing projects in the area.
+Implementation can also occur through approval of private projects consistent with any of the Relevant Plans and Programs discussed in Section 1.3 of this Plan, with the Department of Public Works imposing conditions to implement various sections of the Plan.
 Public improvement projects sponsored by non-profit community groups or individuals will also serve in implementing the Plan.

-3.4 Maintenance Agreement and Waiver of Damages
+3.4 Maintenance Agreement

 Successful implementation of this Streetscape Plan requires not only that improvements are constructed in accordance with the Plan, but that all approved Projects are maintained.
-Public Works will determine whether a maintenance agreement is required for improvements.
-If required, proposed streetscape improvement projects shall submit a draft maintenance agreement or plan, developed by the private property owner and in coordination with the Gateway to Los Angeles Business Improvement District, to Public Works for review.
-Maintenance agreements shall include improvements within the public right-of-way and the required easement setback.
-With respect to a Maintenance Agreement, the property owner shall maintain the improvement in perpetuity.
-Once approved by Public Works, the Maintenance Agreements shall be recorded on the property in question with the Los Angeles County Registrar-Recorder.
-A copy of the recorded agreement shall be submitted to the Department of Public Works.

-Maintenance issues to be addressed include: graffiti abatement; vandalism; irrigation repair and replacement (including water billing responsibility); maintenance of landscape, street trees, and all non-standard improvements; trash collection for receptacles not emptied by the City; and any other maintenance tasks identified by the Department of Public Works.
+All proposed streetscape projects shall include a maintenance plan.
+Such plans should be included in any project submittal to the Department of Public Works.
+Issues to be addressed include graffiti abatement, vandalism, irrigation repair and replacement (including water billing responsibility), maintenance of landscape, trash collection for receptacles not emptied by the city, and any other maintenance tasks identified by the Department of Public Works.